Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Most Recent Developments in Molecular Communications: A Survey-based Perspective

-Grounded in applications for the early detection and treatment of diseases in the human body, surveys here elaborated on the {IoBNT} architecture to fulfill a futuristic paradigm: To connect human cells to the internet, as portrayed in \cite{akyildiz2020panacea}.
-The {IoBNT} architecture comprises a nanonetwork within the human body, where nano-biological functional devices are the main components, e.g., engineered bacteria, human cells, nano biosensors, that perform sensing and actuating tasks in the {MC} domain \cite{kuscu2021internet}.
+\textbf{IoBNT/MC Frameworks and Applications:} Grounded in applications for the early detection and treatment of diseases in the human body, published surveys described the {IoBNT} architecture to fulfill a futuristic paradigm: To connect human cells to the internet \cite{akyildiz2020panacea}.
+The {IoBNT} architecture comprises a nanonetwork within the human body, in which nanobiological devices are the main components, e.g., engineered bacteria, human cells, miniaturized biosensors, and wearables.
 The nanonetwork is connected to wearables attached to the skin surface, which are then linked to healthcare providers via the internet; see an illustration in \cite[Figures 7 and 9]{etemadi2023abnormality}.
-These conceptual developments and early-stage technologies assess {IoBNT} as a part of 6G beyond networks, see \cite[Sec.
-XI]{akyildiz20206g}, and embody a symbiotic relationship with the collective intelligence of the body~\cite{lagasse2023future}.
+These conceptual developments and early-stage technologies embody the {IoBNT} in a symbiotic relationship with the collective intelligence of the body~\cite{lagasse2023future}.

-Towards this vision, surveys have introduced a variety of interfaces between nanodevices and the internet through heterogeneous links in the biological \cite{akyildiz2019moving,aktas2024odorbased}, electrical, acoustic, and electromagnetic domains; see \cite[Sec.
-VII]{yang2020comprehensive}, \cite[Sec.
-III]{zafar2021systematic}, \cite[Sec.
-4]{koucheryavy2021review}, and \cite{kuscu2021internet,kulakowski2020nano}.
-Such interfaces enable groundbreaking healthcare applications, such as reducing the detection time for bacterial infections, as illustrated in \cite[Sec.
-V]{akyildiz2020panacea} and discussed in \cite{akyildiz2019moving,etemadi2023abnormality,kulakowski2020nano}.
-Applications also span smart agriculture and environmental monitoring to track the health status of animals and plants, as summarized in \cite{kuscu2021internet,lu2020wireless, marzo2019nanonetworks}.
+Towards this vision, existing surveys have reviewed a variety of interfaces between nanodevices and the internet, enabled by heterogeneous links that exploit the biological and electromagnetic domains, which are among the most relevant; see examples in \cite{kuscu2021internet} and \cite{aktas2024odorbased}, respectively.
+Such interfaces enable groundbreaking healthcare applications, such as reducing the detection time for bacterial infections, as illustrated in \cite{etemadi2023abnormality}.
+Applications also span smart agriculture and environmental monitoring, tracking the health status of animals and plants, as summarized in \cite{kuscu2021internet,lu2020wireless,marzo2019nanonetworks}.
 In industrial environments, nanodevices can be deployed inside underground pipes to detect corrosion and damage \cite[Sec.
 III.b]{lu2020wireless}.